dotnet/docs-maui/docs/user-interface/controls/editor.md

 ## Customize the keyboard

-The keyboard that's presented when users interact with an `Editor` can be set programmatically via the `Keyboard` property, to one of the following properties from the `Keyboard` class:
+The keyboard that's presented when users interact with an <xref:Microsoft.Maui.Controls.Editor> can be set programmatically via the `Keyboard` property, to one of the following properties from the `Keyboard` class:

 - `Chat` – used for texting and places where emoji are useful.
 - `Default` – the default keyboard.